 We are committed to creating a safe learning environment for children.
-To that end, we are working with the Cambridgeshire local authority to ensure our safeguarding policies and procedures are compliant.
+To that end, we worked with the Cambridgeshire local authority to ensure our safeguarding policies and procedures are compliant.

 All OTP Teachers are fully DBS checked with valid documentation and identification.
 They will be happy to present this information upon request.
 If needed we can send through DBS numbers via e-mail.
 Please contact us for more information.